We offer four different prone matches on the High Power Rifle range at the club:

 - Palma Rifle (.308/7.62 Nato or 223/5.56 NATO)

-The first three divisions are fired with arms as described by NRA standards from the prone unsupported position (sling only, no rests).
-F-Class is fired with most any rifle (no more than .30 caliber except in Any/Any Matches) with a bipod or forward rest and a rear rest if desired.
-One piece rests are unauthorized as are rail guns.
+The first four divisions are fired with arms as described by NRA standards from the prone unsupported position (sling only, no rests).
+F-Class is fired with most any rifle (no more than .35 caliber) with a bipod or forward rest and a rear rest if desired.
+One piece rests are unauthorized for competition as are rail guns.

 Because of the distances involved, competitors are cautioned to use only rifles and bullets capable of stable flight over said distances.
-The 55gr .223 bullet’s use is unauthorized at distanced beyond 400 yards.
+The 55gr or 63gr 223 bullet and the 7.62x39 aren’t authorized beyond 300yds.
+In addition to this our electronic targets will not register subsonic hits so keep this in mind – not a big issue with most calibers at 600yds.

 What you need to get started:

-- A Center fire rifle of not more than 30/35 caliber, muzzle breaks are not authorized.
+- A Center fire rifle of not more than 35 caliber, muzzle brakes are not authorized during matches.

 - A 3x6ft piece of carpet or shooting mat to protect you from the goat heads and burrs as well as wet grass.